songheehaan/berlin-issues-explorer-be/README.md

 In order to have development environment ready so that you can start contributing follow steps in one of two listed options:

   1) Run and build project locally
+    * java8 is installed
+    * gradle (build tool) is installed
+    * your favorite IDE is installed (intellij/eclipse)
+    * gradle plugin for IDE is installed

   2) Use cloud IDE preconfigured for this project (up and running in few minutes)
+    * Paste the following url in your browser and create free user account for codenvy.io
+    * Connect your github account

 ## Implementation